1335 ON THE IMPORTANCE OF JUNK 03-20-26

 with some anatomically correct booster seat

-that feels like those old prayer benches
+that feels like one of those old prayer benches

 in Saint Phillips Episcopal!